JuliaGraphics/Luxor.jl/docs/src/text.md

 On macOS, the fontname required by the Toy API's `fontface()` should be the PostScript name of a currently activated font.
 You can find this out using, for example, the FontBook application.

-On macOS, a list of currently activated fonts can be found (after a while) with:
+On macOS, a list of currently activated fonts can be found (after a while) with the shell command:

     system_profiler SPFontsDataType

 Fonts currently activated by a Font Manager can be found and used by the Toy API but not by the Pro API (at least on my macOS computer currently).

-On macOS, you can obtain a list of fonts that `fontconfig` considers are installed and available for use (via the Pro Text API with `setfont()`) using:
+On macOS, you can obtain a list of fonts that `fontconfig` considers are installed and available for use (via the Pro Text API with `setfont()`) using the shell command:

     fc-list | cut -f 2 -d ":"

-although typically this lists only those fonts in /System/Library/Fonts and /Library/Fonts, and not ~/Library/Fonts.
+although typically this lists only those fonts in `/System/Library/Fonts` and `/Library/Fonts`, and not `~/Library/Fonts`.

 (There is a Julia interface to `fontconfig` at [Fontconfig.jl](https://github.com/JuliaGraphics/Fontconfig.jl).)